dree13/dree13/README.md

 #### 🌌 What is my focus now?

 I'm studying on C++ language to work on games and make usefull aplications for companies.
-I also started my studies in back-end, but i want to become a full stack HTML and JavaScript developer.
+I also started my studies in back-end, but i want to become a full stack developer.
 This profile was created with the intention of recording my personal and public projects, for showing the work i have already done.
 Public projects will be on the profile home page for quicker and easier access.